Sovereign-Labs/sovereign-sdk/rollup-interface/README.md

 The Sovereign SDK is a research prototype.
 It has not been audited and should not be used in production under any circumstances.

-* Currently acceptable hashes for Spec should fit into 32 bytes.

 ## License

 Licensed under the [Apache License, Version 2.0](../LICENSE).